-One of several stories tells of long ago, a young Richard Joyce set off to work in his fishing boat from a village near Galway City.
+One of several stories tells of long ago, young Richard Joyce set sail in his fishing boat from a village near Galway City.
 A band of Moorish pirates boarded his boat, and on finding only a few fish, decided to abduct Joyce and forced him to join their crew.
 He ended up as a slave in Algiers where he worked melting down gold plundered by the pirates.
-Later, his task was to fashion the gold into new medallions and other jewelry, and he developed a skill as a goldsmith.
+Later, his task was to fashion the gold into new medallions and other jewellery, and he developed a skill as a goldsmith.

 And the name of the fishing village?
 Claddagh.